Frequently Asked Questions

 We've chosen to make an always-free tier of the product available for three reasons.
 The first is that we deeply care about helping managers and the companies they work for be more successful - it is why we built the product.
 The second is that it is good business - the more people that use WorkSights, the more people who will tell other business owners and managers about us.
 The third reason is that we believe users who find value in WorkSights will willingly pay for a paid plan and its features, which is the way we make money.

-No. As a subscription product that provides valuable insights into past team member performance, we do not provide refunds or credits if you change your mind or decide to cancel a paid plan during the period you've pre-paid for.
+No. As a subscription product that provides valuable insights into how your business has been operating, we do not provide refunds or credits if you change your mind or decide to cancel a paid plan during the period you've pre-paid for.
 While this might seem harsh, it would be common for someone to upgrade to a paid plan to temporarily add more users or increase their look-back reporting period, get the data they need (at significant cost to us to process it all) and then downgrade.

 Yes.
 If you want to upgrade your account during your plan period, you will only be charged for the difference between the old plan and the new plan for the number of months (or parts thereof) that you have remaining on your current plan period.